novrizal-adpro2024/advprog-modul6/README.md

 - Refactoring is needed because it will make things easier to distinguish between cases within the if else blocks, as they now only contain their specific conditional differences.

+---

+### [COMMIT 4]
+I tried to use two requests, the `/` and `/sleep`.
+Accessing `/` will immediately load the page, while accessing `/sleep` will wait for 10 seconds before loading.
+However, if we access `/sleep` first and then `/`, both paths will wait for 10 seconds because `/` needs to wait until the sleep request is processed.
+This happens because the current server is single-threaded (processes requests sequentially).
+It means that it won't process the second request until the first one is completed.
+If many users try to access it, it will become worse.